Safvat as-safa

-The Safvat as-safa (صفوةالصفا), also spelled Safvat al-safa or Safwat al-safa, is a hagiography of the Sufi shaykh Safi-ad-din Ardabili (1252–1334), founder of the Safaviya Sufi order.
+The Safvat as-safa (صفوةالصفا), also spelled Safvat al-safa or Safwat al-safa, is a Persian hagiography of the Sufi shaykh Safi-ad-Din Ardabili (1252–1334), founder of the Safaviya sufi order.

 Author

 The Safvat as-safa was written by Ibn Bazzaz, a disciple of Safi ad-Din's son and successor, Sadr al-Dīn Mūsā, who prompted him to write the work.
 He probably completed it in 1358.
 Little else is known of his life.

 Content

 The work is divided into an introduction, 12 chapters, and a conclusion.
 Only two of the chapters (chapters 2 and 11) deal with the circumstances of his life.
 Most of the rest of the book recounts numerous episodes of the shaykh performing miraculous feats.
 The work also includes Shaykh Safi's commentaries on various passages of the Qur'an and hadith.
 The contents may be summarized as follows: